rubyforgood/mutual-aid/ORIENTATION.md

     * Multiple language support
     * Document different pathways for implementation of peer-to-peer vs fully(or hybridly)-moderated submissions
 * Import and export options
-* A way for stakeholders to create issues and bug reports
+* A way for stakeholders to create issues and bug reports for their tech team to address and/or share with source code maintainers
 * Some mapping features?
     * Tags and geographical flagging (neighborhoods) should be things that organizers can administrate
 * ADA/accessibility review